G.I. Joe: Retaliation: Development

 After the financially successful release of The Rise of Cobra, Rob Moore, the studio vice chairman of Paramount Pictures, stated in 2009 that a sequel would be developed.
-In January 2011, Rhett Reese and Paul Wernick, the writers of Zombieland, were hired to write the script for the sequel.
+In January 2011, Rhett Reese and Paul Wernick, the writers of Zombieland, were hired to write the script.
 The movie was originally thought to be titled G.I.
 Joe: Cobra Strikes, which was later denied by Reese.
 Stephen Sommers was originally going to return as director of the sequel, but Paramount Pictures announced in February 2011 that Jon Chu would direct the sequel.
 In July 2011, the sequel's name was revealed to be G.I.
 Joe: Retaliation.
 Chu would later declare that Paramount wanted a reboot that also served as a sequel to The Rise of Cobra since "a lot of people saw the first movie so we don't want to alienate that and redo the whole thing."